shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “No.”

-Sui moved the three bodies easily and threw them out of the cave.
+Sui picked up the three dead kobold bodies with ease.
+Frill’s lifeless arms flung over his shoulder, tapping the heads of the other two kobolds.
+His eyes stared directly into Sylla’s, dead and lifeless.
+Sui carried the three bodies out of the cave and dropped them unceremoniously on the ground.

 “You can’t just dump the bodies like that!”